How do you register a death in Australia?

 If you are arranging a DIY funeral, you can lodge the registration yourself.
 Each state has a slightly different form and process, but the steps are similar:

 This pathway is most common in rural areas, in cases of natural or home funerals, or when families have particular cultural or religious wishes.
-For more on the legal pathway, see our guide on DIY funerals in Australia.
+Your state Births, Deaths and Marriages registry sets out the lodgement steps if you are not using a funeral director.

 State by state details